Furloughing - Guidance for Staff on the Coronavirus Job Retention Scheme (CJRS)

 If I am identified for furlough, how will I be notified?

 If you have been identified for furlough, the HR Operations team will send out an email to your University email address confirming this.
 This will include more information about the arrangements around furlough and a link to Frequently Asked Questions on Furloughing.
-This process of communication started from 10 April.
-In order to manage this effectively roles have been identified in several phases so that staff can be communicated with.

 Will being on furlough affect me receiving my salary?